-For women who have shorter hair and they’d like to keep it that way, then they need to go for a haircut more frequently in order to keep that pixie cut looking fresh and stylish.
+For people who have shorter hair and who would like to keep it that way, then they need to go for a haircut more frequently in order to keep that sassy short cut looking fresh and stylish.
 If you’re someone who already has shorter hair, then you know that it seems to grow out very quickly.

 Short hair needs to be trimmed every four to eight week in order to keep your short haircut fresh.
 If you’re attempting to grow a short haircut out, then you will want to go for a haircut every six to twelve weeks.

 How often do I have to get my Chemically Treated Hair trimmed?

 If you’re someone who perms, highlights, colors, or chemically straightens your hair on a regular basis, then you might have noticed that your hair needs more regular trimmings.
 Chemically processed hair will split, break, and become drier easier.
 If you cut our hair more frequently, every four to six weeks, then you will prevent your hair from breaking and falling out.

 How Do I Grow my Hair Out ?

 There are many people who make the mistake that thinking not getting their hair cut on a regular basis will help them grow their hair out faster.
 Some women believe that if they get regular haircuts, then their hair will grow out quicker.
 However, neither one of these myths is true.